davidchermanto/winter-jam-2022/README.md

 ![](https://github.com/davidchermanto/winter-jam-2022/blob/master/GIF/MysticalValley.gif)

 ## Releases
-You can play the Game Jam build of this game right [here](https://edenmystery.itch.io/mystical-valley).
+You can play the latest build of this game right [here](https://edenmystery.itch.io/mystical-valley).
 It is playable and tested on Windows.

 Attached is a HARD Difficulty Gameplay Demo uploaded to YouTube.